Insect & Lawn Disease Control

 White grubs, the larvae of scarab beetles, feed on grass roots which prevents the turf from accessing water and nutrients, and eventually killing it.
 White grubs have a hint of brown on the tip of their bellies and are C-shaped.
 These pests can be present from May all the way to October, so it’s important to treat for them at the first sign of infestation.

 Spanning one and a half inches, fall armyworms severely weaken lawns by feeding on the grass.
 They have a couple of light-colored stripes running the length of their dark bodies and can be especially recognized by the inverted “Y” on their heads.
-Armyworms are the caterpillar a small gray moth escaping tropical storms by heading north and laying masses of eggs between the months of October and November.
+Armyworms are the caterpillars of small, gray moths escaping tropical storms by heading north and laying masses of eggs between the months of October and November.

 Lawn Disease Control